 Romania with its impressive internet speed is another attractive country for IT outsourcing.
 Romanian developers are attractive for French firms because a lot of people there speak French.

-In Poland, there many companies that provide software development and employ IT professionals with excellent tech and soft skills.
-The country is often chosen as an outsourcing destination by firms from the English-speaking countries as it is a country with high English proficiency.
+In Poland, there are many companies that provide software development and employ IT professionals with excellent tech and soft skills.
+The country is often chosen as an IT outsourcing destination by firms from the English-speaking countries as it is a country with high English proficiency.

 Explore Engagement Models Available